Why Site Diaries Are Always Late

 Once a day has passed, it is difficult to recreate it accurately.
 Photos may exist but lack context.
 Messages may confirm parts of a conversation but not the full picture.
 People remember events differently, particularly under pressure.

-Key events are logged when they happen.
-Photos are attached with brief explanation while context is clear.
-Decisions and interruptions are recorded close to the moment they occur, not summarised later.
+Diary entries are built during the day, not written from memory at the end.
+Key events are logged when they occur.
+Photos are attached with brief context while it is still clear why they matter.
+Decisions and interruptions are recorded close to the moment they happen.

 Site diaries will never be perfect, but they can be reliable.
 When they reflect what actually happened rather than what is remembered later, they become useful to everyone involved.